olahop/city-bike-dsl/README.md

 ##### Mechanics Table

 This table representation is an overview of all the Mechanics.
 New Mechanics can be added through right-clicking, and existing Mechanics can be edited through the properties panel.

+##### Bike Table

+This table is to represent data of the bikes.
+It includes which stations it is currently on, when it was last serviced and by who, how many and how long it has been ridden the past month, and avrage duration of trips.
+It is used to quickly get a alot of data by all the bikes.

 #### Analytics Viewpoint